Venues required by law to record contact details Recording Contact Details The Governments’ new requirements for businesses mean that premises…

-An inclusive business is one which gives all of these people an equal voice and equal access to opportunities across the firm.
+An inclusive business is one that gives all of these people an equal voice and equal access to opportunities across the firm.

-The next step you can take is to ensure that your existing staff receive some diversity and inclusion training.
-This will ensure that if / when your team members encounter diversity or inclusion related issues, they are better equipped to deal with those issues in the right way.
+The next step you can take is to ensure that your existing staff receives some diversity and inclusion training.
+This will ensure that if / when your team members encounter diversity or inclusion-related issues, they are better equipped to deal with those issues in the right way.

-The objective for this type of training should be to ensure that your team is aware that people from all walks of life can bring something to the table.
+The objective of this type of training should be to ensure that your team is aware that people from all walks of life can bring something to the table.

 Finally, you and your management team should lead from the front.
 Policies and procedures should be reviewed and updated and the business should be managed in a way that encourages inclusion.